 The vast majority of these incidents are on the order of simple graffiti, minor vandalism, verbal altercations or telephone harassment.
-Most remain unsolved in that no perpetrator was ever identified, let alone prosecuted.
+Most of these incidents remain unsolved in that no perpetrator was ever identified, let alone prosecuted.
 Where the perpetrator is identified, most of these offenses are committed by juveniles under 18.
 Many of the unsolved cases may be hoaxes.
-A single hoaxer with a can of spray paint or a pocket full of quarters can significantly inflate statistics.
+A single hoaxer with a can of spray paint or a pocket full of quarters can inflate statistics considerably.